Filtering a Nested Table in a Mining Model (Intermediate Data Mining Tutorial)

 After you have created and explored the model, you decide that you want to focus on a subset of the customer data.
 For example, you might want to analyze only the baskets that contain a specific item, or to analyze the demographics of customers who have not purchased anything in a certain period.

-SQL Server 2008 Analysis Services provides the ability to filter the data that is used in a mining model, so that you do not need to set up a new data source view to use different data.
+Analysis Services provides the ability to filter the data that is used in a mining model.
+This feature is useful because you do not need to set up a new data source view to use different data.
 In the Basic Data Mining Tutorial, you learned how to filter data from a flat table by applying conditions to the case table.
 In this task, you create a filter that applies to a nested table.

 If your data source view contains a case table and a nested table, like the data source view used in the Association model, you can filter on values from the case table, the presence or absence of a value in the nested table, or some combination of both.

 In this task, you will first make a copy of the Association model and then add the IncomeGroup and Region attributes to the new related model, so that you can filter on those attributes in the case table.

 To create and modify a copy of the Association model

 In the Mining Models tab of SQL Server Data Tools (SSDT), right-click the Association model, and select New Mining Model.

 For Model Name, type Association Filtered.
 For Algorithm Name, select Microsoft Association Rules.
 Click OK.

 In the column for the Association Filtered model, click the IncomeGroup row and change the value from Ignore to Input.

 Next, you will create a filter on the case table in the new association model.
 The filter will pass to the model only the customers in the target region or with the target income level.
 Then, you will add a second set of filter conditions to specify that the model uses only customers whose shopping baskets contained at least one item.